josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 **Rosa Dietrich:**  Ma'am.
 I ...

 **Ruby Patton:** Rosa.
-You have been a wonderful Officer.
+You have been a wonderful First Officer.
 It has been a pleasure working with you.

 -- She turns to the rest of her staff.